lvshuiyiqing/instcov-1/doc/Usage.md

 ### Short-circuit handling in MC/DC analysis

-By default, instcov supports short-circuit handling.
+Instcov supports short-circuit handling for MC/DC analysis.
 This means that only the conditions that are evaluated during execution is dumped.
 For example, if the decision is `a||b`, and if `a=true`, `b=true` at this point, the value of `b` will not dumped, thus labeled as `X` (unevaluated).

 When finding `MC/DC` pairs, if either side of assignment of a condition is `X`, then the two assignment of the condition is identical.
 For example, assignments: